-- Internet Browser: Microsoft Internet Explorer (IE7 or newer), Mozilla or Safari. - PC Support for at least one of these interfaces: Ethernet, or WLAN (802.11b or b/g). - 100 MB of free hard disk space (if using LaunchPad).
+- Internet Browser: Chrome, Internet Explorer, Edge, Firefox or Safari. - PC Support for at least one of these interfaces: Ethernet, or WLAN (802.11b or b/g). - 100 MB of free hard disk space (if using LaunchPad).

 Getting Started

 This guide is the simplest and quickest way to connect to the BGAN network.
 If you are a first time user, you will be guided through the procedure for powering up your terminal, obtaining a GPS fix, connecting your computer to the terminal and registering with the BGAN network.
 You are then ready to start using voice and broadband services.